Book Thoughts: Clara’s Kitchen

 There are probably more that fell along the wayside, but that fairly accurately gets much of it across.
 I’ve been rethinking some things more seriously and will shortly be making efforts to achieve a less stressful lifestyle.
 I don’t care if anyone thinks it’s a bad idea.

-Book Thoughts: The Red Necklace
+The Red Necklace

 The Red Necklace by Sally Gardner was not what I expected, but that’s what I get for listening to a book for no other reason than the narrator.
 Had I looked up anything about the book itself, I’d have been less surprised by the content of the story.
 After some time, I began to wonder when the other shoe was going to drop, until I looked up a little info and realized the book is meant for 12-16 year olds.
 Suddenly, it all became clear.
 Nothing truly terrible was going to happen to these characters and the likelihood of there being a ‘happy’ ending was very high.
 I was glad for this knowledge, because the advances of the villain on the very young (read: approximately twelve years old) female character was beginning to worry me a great deal.